SkeletonDancer/SkeletonDancer/README.md

 ```

 Now SkeletonDancer will ask a number of questions and get the skeleton
-dancing; Once done your skeleton is ready for usage!
+dancing; Once done your project skeleton is ready for usage!

 **Note:** SkeletonDancer doesn't overwrite existing files by default,
 use the `--force-overwrite` option if want to discard existing files.

 Run `skeleton-dancer help` for a complete overview of all commands and options.